 The Junjichu 軍機處 "Council of State" (Manchu name cooha-i nashūn i ba) was the highest central government institution of the Qing empire.
-In the beginning it only served as an informal deliberating council to the emperor.
-The year of its foundation is unclear, but it must have been around 1730, when the Yongzheng Emperor 雍正 (r.
+In the beginning it only served as an informal deliberating council.
+The year of its foundation is unclear, but it must have been around 1730, when the Yongzheng Emperor 雍正帝 (r.
 1722-1735) undertook the expedition against the Mongols of Qinghai.
-While he commanded one route by himself, the other was commanded by a council of princes and grand ministers that was called junjifang 軍機房.
+While he commanded one division by himself, the other was commanded by a council of princes and grand ministers that was called junjifang 軍機房.
 In 1732 it was named junjichu.
-When the young Qianlong Emperor 乾隆 (r.
+When the young Qianlong Emperor 乾隆帝 (r.
 1735-1796) acceeded to the throne this informal institution was renamed zongli shiwu chu 總理事務處 as a council of regents.
 A year later, the Qianlong Emperor took over regency himself, adopted the former name of the council and made it a permanent institution.
-It took over not only the deliberation of military matters but also of important decisions of civil government and so replaced the Grand Secretariat (neige 内閣) as the heart of the central government.
+It took over not only the deliberation of military matters but also of important decisions of civil government and thus replaced the Grand Secretariat (neige 内閣) as the heart of the central government.

-The members of the Council drafted imperial edicts (yuzhi 諭旨), provided advise to the emperor in military and civil questions as well as in jurisdictional matters, in the case of a military expedition they suggested great strategic plans, logistical and financial matters, and proposed appointment, promotion, reward, transferral and dismission of important military and civil officials or suggested inviting them for a court audience.
+The members of the Council drafted imperial edicts (yuzhi 諭旨), provided advice to the emperor in military and civil questions as well as in jurisdictional matters.
+In case of a military expedition they suggested great strategic plans, logistical and financial matters, and proposed appointment, promotion, reward, transferral and dismission of important military and civil officials or suggested inviting them for a court audience.
 They also played an important role in foreign politics.

 The secretaries were subject to a strict selection process undertaken by the Grand Ministers.
 Their service in the Council of State allowed them to be promoted after successfully delivering their services.
-During the Guangxu reign statues (zhangcheng 章程) were promulgated determining ranks and procedures of appointment and promotion.
+During the Guangxu reign-period 光緒 (1875-1908), statues (zhangcheng 章程) were promulgated determining ranks and procedures of appointment and promotion.
 They did the large paperwork for the Grand Ministers and cared for the archiving of documents.
 The higher-ranking secretaries were also allowed to actively take part in the drafting of documents.
-There was always a secretary in waiting to serve the emperor in case of need.
+There was always a secretary-in-waiting ready to serve the emperor in case of need.
 Documents written in Manchu and those in Chinese were processed and archived by secretaries of the respective ethnic group and were kept in different archives, the Manchu Archive (Manwu 滿屋) and the Chinese Archive (Hanwu 漢屋).
-Affairs relating to the Banners and officials in the northwestern colonies, as well as matters of the Inner and Outer Mongols, the Dalai Lama and any non-Chinese exclusively, as well as appointment of the members of the Council were handled by the Manchu staff.
+Affairs relating to the Banners and officials in the northwestern colonies (Xinjiang), as well as matters of the Inner and Outer Mongols, the Dalai Lama (see Tibet) and any non-Chinese exclusively, as well as appointment of the members of the Council were handled by the Manchu staff.
 The Chinese staff managed the civilian officials of the Capital and the provinces, the Chinese Green Standard Army (lüying 綠營), ennoblement of Chinese, foreign tributary missions, the handing down of edicts for investigation or any other procedures, the communication with the Council with other government institutions, and the archives of the Council.